 The Copernicus Award is conferred every two years to two researchers, one in Germany and one in Poland, for outstanding achievements in German-Polish scientific cooperation.
 It is conferred jointly by the DFG and the Foundation for Polish Science (Fundacja na Rzecz Nauki Polskiej, FNP).

 The award is granted on the basis of nominations received by a third party or on the basis of self-nominations.
 Researchers working at universities or research institutions in Germany or Poland are eligible to nominate candidates for consideration.
 Previous laureates and research institutions that are devoted to German-Polish cooperation are invited to propose names as well.
 Winners are selected by a jury of six researchers, three of whom are based in Germany and three in Poland.
-The German members will be appointed for a four-year term of office by the DFG's Joint Committee, and the Polish representatives will be selected by the FNP.
+The German members will be appointed for a four-year term of office by the DFG's Executive Committee, and the Polish representatives will be selected by the FNP.
 In order to cover all fields of science represented by the candidates, up to four associate jury members may be appointed jointly by the Management Board of the FNP and the DFG`s Head office.
 The award ceremony will take place alternately in Poland and in Germany.

 Prizewinners and award ceremonies